dhruv14385/3tier-k8s/README-DB.md

 ```
 kubectl get ing –n workshop
 ```
-Create a new record for your domain in R53
+Create a new CNAME record for your domain in R53

-To check database
+Use your host name to check if the app is accessible from public internet.